Crystal Palace (High Level) railway station: The "train entombed in the tunnel" myth

 There is a rumour that, in one of the sealed tunnels in the area, an engine or carriage remains hidden collecting dust.
 Another version of the story, popular among local schoolchildren, claims that the High-Level station was closed because a commuter train was trapped by a tunnel collapse, entombing the passengers, who remain there to this day.

 These stories are an example of the persistence of local urban legend.
 The story of the entombed train was apparently current in the 1930s.
-Back then it referred to the abandoned 1860s pneumatic railway on the north side of the grounds of Crystal Palace Park.
+Back then it referred to the abandoned 1860s Crystal Palace pneumatic railway on the north side of the grounds of Crystal Palace Park.

 Most traces of this had almost certainly been destroyed by the building works for the 1911 Festival of Empire, but there was an unsuccessful archaeological dig for the train sponsored by the BBC's Nationwide current-affairs programme in the 1970s.